daoism-systems/dSafe-SDK/packages/sdk/docs/fetch-legacy.md

 ## Understanding the Internal Workings of `fetchLegacy`

-The `fetchLegacy` function is a crucial component of the dSafe SDK, designed to abstract the complexity of interacting with Safe's composeDB schema.
-It serves as a bridge between the client-side application and the composeDB services, handling requests across different network configurations and API routes.
+The `fetchLegacy` function is a crucial component of the dSafe SDK.
+It abstracts the complexity of interacting with Safe's composeDB schema.
 This section delves into the internal mechanics of `fetchLegacy`, focusing on how it dynamically selects the appropriate handler based on the passed route.

 ### Overview of `fetchLegacy`

-`fetchLegacy` is an asynchronous function that takes four parameters: `httpMethod`, `apiRoute`, an optional `payload`, and an optional `network` string.
-Its primary role is to facilitate communication with the composeDB by determining the correct handler for the given API route and method, executing the request, and processing the response.
+`fetchLegacy` is an async function that takes four parameters: `httpMethod`, `apiRoute`, an optional `payload`, and an optional `network` string.

 ```typescript
 async fetchLegacy(